The Zoo Licensing Act 1981 defines a zoo as:

 Other persons whose representations might be relevant may also be consulted.

 An inspection is carried out by a Secretary of State appointed inspector who will produce a report of their findings.

 Based on the report and other considerations the council will grant or refuse a licence.

 If refused you will receive a written statement of the grounds for refusal.

-The council work closely with Department of the Environment for Rural Affairs (DEFRA) throughout the licensing process.
-The Gov.uk - zoos webpage contains useful guidance documents and information for all zoo operators.
+The council will work closely with the Department for Environment, Food and Rural Affairs (DEFRA) throughout the licensing process.

 GOV.UK provides more information on zoo licences.